Silicon Photonics Integration With 2D Materials Can Shake, System Integration, silicon carbide:

 Silicon Photonics Integration With 2D Materials

-The combination of the two-dimensional layers and silicon substrate is smaller than those optical devices based on traditional III-V laser binding to the platelets.
+The combination of the two-dimensional layers and the silicon substrate is smaller than those optical devices based on traditional III-V laser binding to the platelets.
 In addition, these light source units and 2D detection can improve the communication speed of optical devices.
 Although Bie acknowledged that engineers need to take some additional steps before this technology can use commercially.
 Their potential in commercial applications is attractive.

-One area that looks promising is high speed data connectivity.
+One area that looks promising is high-speed data connectivity.
 In this case, by combining the light source with the integrated modulators.
 It will be possible to increase optical coupling efficiency, which is efficient optical power transmission between two optical components.
 It also allows waveform multiplexing, where signals are sent at multiple wavelengths separated by the same fiberglass.
-“We are trying to improve the efficiency of the light source and the efficiency of coupling through the integration of nanocavites.
+“We are trying to improve the efficiency of the light source and the efficiency of coupling through the integration of nanocavities.
 And the integrated circuits with transmitters, transducers, waveguides, and detectors are also one of the plans.

-Also See Latest Technology
+Also, See Latest Technology